cavo789/blog/blog/2024/01/05/docker-mssql-server/index.md

 tags: [docker, mssql-server, ssms]
 enableComments: true
 ---
-# Play with Microsoft SQL Server 2022 using Docker

 ![Play with Microsoft SQL Server 2022 using Docker](./images/social_media.jpg)

 And yes, nothing less.
 We're going to install a **Microsoft SQL Server 2022** on our machine, install **SQL Server Management Studio** too and we'll have fun with a small PowerShell script; all with Docker, of course.